 - What are the eligibility requirements to be funded on growth?

-School districts, continuing classroom-based charter schools and county offices of education are eligible for an apportionment calculation based on growth if the LEA’s most recent 2020–21 budget adopted by the governing board or body of the local educational agency on or before June 30, 2020, or its adopted 2019–20 second interim report explicitly shows growth in overall pupil enrollment or ADA from its actual 2019–20 level to its projected 2020–21 level.
+School districts, continuing classroom-based charter schools and county offices of education are eligible for an apportionment calculation based on growth if the LEA’s most recent 2020–21 budget adopted by the governing board or body of the local educational agency on or before June 30, 2020, or its adopted 2019–20 second interim report explicitly shows growth in overall pupil enrollment or average daily attendance (ADA) from its actual 2019–20 level to its projected 2020–21 level.

 - How will growth funding be calculated?